KemenyStudio/berto/README.md

 3. Add your `OPENAI_API_KEY` environment variable
 4. Deploy!

 **Note**: Vercel configuration is automatically set up with `vercel.json` which uses pnpm for builds.
+The app will automatically detect the Vercel environment and enable Remote Mode with file upload functionality.

 ### Other Platforms

 Berto works on any platform that supports Next.js:
-- Netlify
+- Netlify (will use Remote Mode)
-- Railway
+- Railway (will use Remote Mode)
-- Heroku
+- Heroku (will use Remote Mode)

 - Docker

 ## 🔧 Build Troubleshooting